 Discussion

-Refugee 87 also published as Boy 87 is a riveting fictional account of one refugee's journey out of Eritrea to Europe.
+Refugee 87 also published as Boy 87, is a riveting fictional account of one refugee's journey out of Eritrea to Europe.
 The title is taken from the name given to Shif when he is taken to a military prison by soldiers.
-Fountain who is a British writer, lived for several years in Addis Ababa, Ethiopia at a time when the government enacted laws punishing those critical of the regime.
+Fountain, who is a British writer, lived for several years in Addis Ababa, Ethiopia at a time when the government enacted laws punishing those critical of the regime.

 Fountain doesn't focus on the names of the countries in her novel, because she "...wanted the focus to be on his experience rather than the politics of one regime."
 While this is understandable, it means there is less context to Shif's experience.
 Instead, Fountain is appealing to her young readers on an emotional level.
 Fountain does hint at some of the reasons life in this country might be dangerous; for example, the government imprisons those who speak out against it.
-Life goes on for Shif until he is targeted by the military.

 Nevertheless, Fountain's portrayal of the refugee experience seems realistic in the most tragic of ways.
-Through Shif's eyes we experience many of the dangers refugees face on their journeys toward safety and freedom.
+Through Shif's eyes, we experience many of the dangers refugees face on their journey toward safety and freedom.
 Shif himself endures cold and heat, starvation, and loneliness.
-Clues in the story suggest that Shif has travelled from his home country of Eritrea (where injera is a main staple, where the women wear a white netela and the coinage is silver with the words Liberty, Equality, and Justice) into Sudan (where the women wear brightly coloured headscarfs and the coinage is gold around the edge and silver in the middle.
-Later on in the story he also greets the mother and daughter with the phrase "Kemay hadirkin" which means "Good morning" in Tigrinya, a language spoken in Ethiopia and Eritrea. ) In this new country (likely Sudan which lies north of Eritrea), Shif cannot speak the language and receives only the barest of help.
+Clues in the story suggest that Shif has travelled from his home country of Eritrea (where injera is a main staple, where the women wear a white netela and the coinage is silver with the words Liberty, Equality, and Justice) into Sudan (where the women wear brightly coloured headscarfs and the coinage is gold around the edge and silver in the middle.)
+Later on in the story he also greets the mother and daughter with the phrase "Kemay hadirkin" which means "Good morning" in Tigrinya, a language spoken in Ethiopia and Eritrea.
+In this new country (likely Sudan which lies north of Eritrea), Shif cannot speak the language and receives only the barest of help.
 He doesn't know anyone, that is until he meets a family from Eritrea, Shewit, her husband Mesfin and their daughter Almaz.

 But if Shif and the other refugees thought they were safe in Sudan they quickly discover the opposite.
-There is a new danger the refugees now face; human trafficking.
+There is a new danger the refugees now face: human trafficking.
 Shewit warns Shif that he mustn't go to the refugee camp to the south because human traffickers lie in wait outside the camp.
 Almaz tells him this is also the reason they do not wear their white netela: the white scarf marks them as refugees who can be targeted by traffickers.
-Refugee 87 also portrays the special risks that women and young girls face.
+In this regard, Refugee 87 also portrays the special risks that women and young girls face.
 In the market, Almaz is grabbed by a man who intends to sell her.
 She is rescued by Shif but this now marks them as targets for the traffickers.

 Refugees are also at risk of physical injury and death.
 Shif badly sprains his ankle during his escape from the prison.
 Genet, a older woman refugee was injured by shrapnel when a land mine exploded.
 Without proper medical care, her condition worsens.
 By the time Shif resumes his journey, Genet is likely dying from sepsis.
 On their journey to the coast, Shewit breaks her leg when the truck they are traveling in crashes.
 She and her husband Mesfin are left by the roadside along with many other injured refugees, likely to die.
 Shif and Almaz must now make the remainder of their journey without the support and protection of adults.
 Fountain also portrays the harrowing boat trip across the Mediterranean during which Shif and Almaz almost drown.